 Every decade, the U.S. Census Bureau counts everyone living in the U.S. Typically in March of every 10th year, the bureau mails out info on how to complete the census.
-This March, however, the coronavirus pandemic struck, leaving many unsure how well the census could be carried out.
+This March, however, the coronavirus pandemic struck, leaving many unsure how well the count could be carried out.

 At first, the bureau adjusted deadlines and scrambled to get more time.
 Counting everyone is a challenge in typical years, and made far harder by a pandemic.
 Door knocking, one of the main tools of census takers, for instance, is nearly impossible in areas with COVID-19 spikes.

-Amid all this, the Census Bureau announced that the deadline for counting is moving up by a month.
+Amid all this, the Bureau announced that the deadline for counting is moving up by a month.
 All data collection will cease at the end of September as opposed to October, as previously announced.

 So what impact could that change have on you and your life?
 If the census is still taken accurately, not very much.
 However, some experts are worried that an earlier deadline could leave people uncounted, and those errors would ripple through the country until the 2030 Census.

-What Happens if Census Data is Inaccurate?
+What Happens if Data is Inaccurate?

 The data gathered from the census is vital in determining how our government functions.
 Census data dictates how many seats in the U.S. House of Representatives each state gets, and also determines how much federal funding is distributed to communities.
 If your state is undercounted, that could lead to losing seats in the House and significantly less federal aid.
 That diminished voice and funding can have a serious snowball effect, hurting communities and lessening public resources.